Enec0De/pydsadoc/docs/graph-data-structures/adjacency-matrix.rst

 .. rubric:: Prim's Algorithm

-The key to the optimization of the Prim's algorithm is the implementation of a priority queue, such as the :py:class:`~tree.huffman.MinHeap` in the :ref:`previous chapter <tree-chapter>`, or the :py:mod:`heapq` in the python standard library.
+The key to the optimization of the Prim's algorithm is the implementation of a priority queue, such as the :py:class:`MinHeap` in the :ref:`previous chapter <tree-chapter>`, or the :py:mod:`heapq` in the python standard library.